1 Chronicles 22 – David’s Charge to Solomon

 2. (5) David’s vision for the preparation of the temple.

-Now David said, “Solomon my son is young and inexperienced, and the house to be built for the Lord must be exceedingly magnificent, famous and glorious throughout all countries.
+Now David said, “Solomon my son is young and inexperienced, and the house to be built for the LORD must be exceedingly magnificent, famous and glorious throughout all countries.
 I will now make preparation for it.”
 So David made abundant preparations before his death.

 b.
-The house to be built for the Lord must be exceeding magnificent: Solomon had the same vision for the glory of the temple, and he indeed built it according to David’s vision of a magnificent, famous, and glorious building.
+The house to be built for the LORD must be exceeding magnificent: Solomon had the same vision for the glory of the temple, and he indeed built it according to David’s vision of a magnificent, famous, and glorious building.
 Solomon had this vision breathed into him through his father’s influence.

 i.
 We can almost picture the old David and the young Solomon pouring over the plans and ideas for the temple together with excitement.
 David knew that it was not his place to build it, but had the right vision for what the temple should be in general terms, and he passed that vision on to his son.

 iii.
-“The Chronicler was vitally concerned to insure support for the Jerusalem temple in his day.
+“The Chronicler was vitally concerned to ensure support for the Jerusalem temple in his day.
 No more fitting stimulus for dedication in this regard could then be found than in the example set by David when he made preparations for the construction of that temple in his day.”
 (Payne)